Limnoria/Limnoria-doc/develop/httpserver.rst

-We want to get plain text information about Supybot, Gribble, and Limnoria when accessing http://localhost:8080/supystory/supybot, http://localhost:8080/supystory/gribble, and http://localhost:8080/supystory/limnoria, and an HTML error page if the page is not found
+We want to get plain text information about Supybot, Gribble, and Limnoria when accessing http://localhost:8080/supystory/supybot, http://localhost:8080/supystory/gribble, and http://localhost:8080/supystory/limnoria, an index page, and an HTML error page if the page is not found

 Importing the HTTP server
 -------------------------